gaba-tope/gaba-tope.github.io/_posts/2025-01-30-like-button.md

       })
       .catch((error) => {
         console.error("Error updating like count: ", error);
-        // Handle errors (e.g., display a message to the user) });
+      });
     }

     // Function to check if the user has already liked the post function checkIfLiked(postId) {
       const hasLiked = localStorage.getItem(`liked-${postId}`);